brendaleearmstrong/S3-fsjs-finalsprint-vinovault/USERCASES-README.md

 ---

-This README provides a comprehensive guide for testing the VinoVault application, ensuring thorough coverage and facilitating contributions from other developers.
+This README provides a comprehensive guide for testing the VinoVault application, ensuring thorough coverage and facilitating contributions from other team members.
+For further questions, contact Brenda Armstrong, Project Lead.